Home / publications / briefings /

 Afghan asylum seekers and refugees in the UK

 This briefing examines the migration of Afghan asylum seekers and refugees to the UK.
-It presents statistics on the number of Afghans arriving via small boat, and those given protection in the UK under the two main resettlement schemes for Afghans: the Afghan Relocations and Assistance Policy (ARAP), and Afghan Citizens Resettlement Scheme (ACRS).
+It presents statistics on the number of Afghans arriving via small boat, and those given protection in the UK under the three resettlement schemes for Afghans – the Afghan Relocation Route (ARR), the Afghan Relocations and Assistance Policy (ARAP), and the Afghan Citizens Resettlement Scheme (ACRS).
+The UK government closed the Afghan resettlement schemes to all new applicants in July 2025.

 1. Key Points